-- MÜDEK keeps a record of the list of the programs accredited by MÜDEK, the types of the accreditation granted, and their duration of validity.
+- MÜDEK keeps a record of the list of the programs accredited, the types of the accreditations granted and their period of validity.

 - The methods and periods for the archiving of the documents and reports regarding MÜDEK's activities, including the documents and reports related to the accreditation process and the results thereof, shall be subject to the Archiving Directive, to be approved and published by the Executive Board.

 The Secretary General of MÜDEK conducts representation and coordination activities whose scope is determined by the Executive Board of MÜDEK.
 The Secretary General reports to the Executive Board.

 The Economic Enterprise conducts activities and all sorts of financial transactions with regard to these activities whose scope is determined by the MÜDEK Executive Board in compliance with the MÜDEK Charter.
 The Economic Enterprise is governed by one or more managers appointed by the Executive Board.
 Managers of the Economic Enterprise report to the Executive Board.